-The increase in culture recreation is mainly related to the increase in café and landscape expenses in the current year.
+The increase in culture/recreation is mainly related to the increase in payroll and landscape expenses in the current year.

-The increase in interest and other charges is mainly related to this is the first year of interest expenses.
+The decrease in interest and other charges is mainly related to bond issuance costs in the prior year.

 Capital Assets Activity